-Additionally, the bill modifies the timing of bond elections, requiring them to coincide with primary or general elections or specific Tuesdays in May, November, or August, replacing the previous requirement of the third Monday in August.
-It mandates that political subdivisions notify the county clerk at least 110 days before a bond election with details about the election date and bond question.
-The bill also repeals certain sections of existing law and appropriates $200,000 from the general fund to the newly established election recount account.
-The provisions of this act are set to take effect on July 1, 2026.
+Additionally, the bill modifies the procedures for submitting bond questions to voters in political subdivisions, mandating that bond elections occur on the same day as a primary or general election or on specific Tuesdays in May, November, or August, replacing the previous requirement of the third Monday in August.
+It also requires political subdivisions to notify the county clerk at least 110 days before the bond election with details about the election date and bond question.
+The bill repeals sections W.S.
+22-8-108(b) and 22-16-111(c) and appropriates $200,000 from the general fund to the election recount account.
+The act is set to take effect on July 1, 2026.

 Statutes affected: 26LSO-0044 v0.3: 22-1-102, 22-2-104, 22-8-102, 22-8-108, 22-14-114, 22-16-103, 22-16-109, 22-16-110, 22-16-111, 22-16-113, 22-16-118, 22-21-103